Bdot42/mfakto/README-mfakto.txt

   SievePrimesAdjust to 0.
 - There's been reports of mfakto-crashes when other GPU-bound tools or GPU-Z were running.
+- GPU is not found, fallback to CPU
+  This happened on Linux when there was no X-server running, or the X-server was not accessible.
+So please try to run mfakto locally on the main X-display.
+If that fails as well, then the Graphics driver may be too old.
+  Check the clinfo (part of AMD APP SDK) output for your GPU.
+  If drivers and AMD APP SDK are up to date, then maybe your AMD GPU is not the first GPU.
+Try the -d switch to specify a different device number.

 ##################################################################
 # 4.1 Stuff that looks like an issue but actually isn't an issue #